 How to Train on the Trap Table

-Those movements that are more advanced – and must be endeavored with extra common sense and caution – have been marked with an asterisk.
+(Movements that are more advanced – and must be endeavored with extra common sense and caution – have been marked with an asterisk.)

 Ask your doctor before beginning a Pilates program or making any significant changes to your exercise habits.